upup-wei/upup-wei.github.io/_pages/about.md

 Hi!
 I'm Jiaqi Wei, a Ph.D. student at Zhejiang University, co-advised by Chair Prof. [Siqi Sun](https://intersun.github.io/) and [Wanli Ouyang](https://scholar.google.com/citations?user=pw_0Z_UAAAAJ&hl=zh-CN).
 I received my B.E. in Computer Science from Shandong University.
 My research focuses on NLP, LLM, and AI4Science.
 Feel free to contact me!

+Hello!
+I'm Jiaqi Wei, a Ph.D. student at Zhejiang University, where I'm pursuing my research under the excellent guidance of Prof. [Siqi Sun](https://intersun.github.io/) and [Wanli Ouyang](https://scholar.google.com/citations?user=pw_0Z_UAAAAJ&hl=zh-CN).
+Before beginning my doctoral studies here, I completed my B.E. degree in Computer Science at Shandong University (rank 1st).

+My core research interests lie at the fascinating intersection of **Natural Language Processing (NLP)**, **Large Language Models (LLM)**, and **AI for Science (AI4Science)**.
+I'm always eager to connect with fellow researchers and practitioners in these fields.
+Feel free to reach out if you'd like to discuss potential collaborations or share ideas!

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 One paper has been accepted by ACL'2025.
 - *2025.05*: &nbsp;🎉🎉 Two papers have been accepted by ICML'2025.